‘I’m sure you’ve heard that I’m a new breed swinger now, the idol of my generation, a rock’n’roll singer. Yes fans, yes, it’s true.’ – Janis Joplin

 As the first-ever female rock star who dazzled listeners with her powerful voice and fierce uninhibited style, few musicians have attained the same iconic status as Janis Joplin.
 Now, Janis’s personal scrapbook is revealed for the first time, compiled between 1966-1968, as the singer found her star rising.

-"Fans can take a deep dive into her personal archives with the scrapbook Janis Joplin: Days & Summers." - Rolling Stone
+‘Fans can take a deep dive into her personal archives with the scrapbook Janis Joplin: Days & Summers.’ - Rolling Stone

-"Genesis Publications creates a 5-star Janis Joplin scrapbook." - Goldmine
+‘Genesis Publications creates a 5-star Janis Joplin scrapbook.’ - Goldmine

 'We've had Janis's scrapbook for a long time.
 It was really important to her.
 Scrapbooks may sound quaint and old-fashioned today, but by sitting down, cutting these things out, sticking them in place and annotating them, Janis has given us a unique record of the period.' - Michael Joplin

 In her handmade scrapbook Janis Joplin created a personal record of her meteoric rise to fame and the flowering of Sixties counterculture in which she was to play a lead role.
 From the singer's earliest intimate blues gigs in local coffee houses, to her first appearances with Big Brother and the Holding Company, to the band's breakthrough performance at Monterey Pop Festival in June 1967, Janis's story is remarkable.
-Throughout it all, she collected posters, souvenirs, press clippings, photographs and records, and annotated them with her comments.'Her voice was so powerful it would cut through a rock...
-Right away we knew she was the one.
-We said to her, 'We're working next weekend, hope you're ready.' - Peter Albin, Big Brother and the Holding Company
+Throughout it all, she collected posters, souvenirs, press clippings, photographs and records, and annotated them with her comments.

 Written by the people who really knew Janis and those inspired by her, the book's in-depth text provides a fascinating, new account of the singer's extraordinary life.
-With an introduction by Grace Slick and an afterword by Kris Kristofferson, the book's list of nearly 40 contributors includes Big Brother bandmates Peter Albin and Dave Getz, Jefferson Airplane members Jack Casady and Jorma Kaukonen, musicians Mick Fleetwood, Chrissie Hynde, Tom Jones, Taj Mahal, Michelle Philips and Jimmy Page, talk show host Dick Cavett, as well as siblings Laura and Michael Joplin.'An amazingly talented human tornado who just whirled her way into our consciousness.
-We try to describe her but, like being in love, it's difficult telling someone else how stunning the impact is.
-You know when you feel it, and Janis was probably the best at translating those all-consuming emotions.' - Grace Slick
+With an introduction by Grace Slick and an afterword by Kris Kristofferson, the book's list of nearly 40 contributors includes Big Brother bandmates Peter Albin and Dave Getz, Jefferson Airplane members Jack Casady and Jorma Kaukonen, musicians Mick Fleetwood, Chrissie Hynde, Tom Jones, Taj Mahal, Michelle Philips and Jimmy Page, talk show host Dick Cavett, as well as siblings Laura and Michael Joplin.

 Janis Joplin was an American singer, songwriter and arranger, from Port Arthur, Texas, who moved to San Francisco in 1966 to join local band Big Brother and the Holding Company and pursue her dream of becoming a musician.
 She died aged 27 on October 4, 1970.
-She is one of the most influential icons from the Sixties and considered one of the best female blues singers ever.Each book in the Days & Summers edition is estate-stamped with Janis Joplin's signature, and hand-signed by the following contributors:
+She is one of the most influential icons from the Sixties and considered one of the best female blues singers ever.

-Select from the following editions:
+Select from the following copies:

 As the first-ever female rock star who dazzled listeners with her powerful voice and fierce uninhibited style, few musicians have attained the same iconic status as Janis Joplin.
 Now, Janis’s personal scrapbook is revealed for the first time, compiled between 1966-1968, as the singer found her star rising.